-Irrigation diversions by canal, ditch, and pumping station that irrigate more than two (2) acres Diversions for non-irrigation uses greater than 50 Acre-feet Farm Deliveries Wasteway measurements Irrigated acres
+Irrigation diversions by canal, ditch, and pumping station that irrigate more than two (2) acres

-Irrigation diversions by canal, ditch, and pumping station that irrigate more than two (2) acres Diversions for non-irrigation uses greater than 50 Acre-feet Wasteway measurements, if available 2.
-Groundwater Information (from the RRCA Groundwater model as output files as needed for the accounting procedures)
+Diversions for non-irrigation uses greater than 50 Acre-feet

+Farm Deliveries

+Wasteway measurements

+Irrigated acres

-- a.
-Imported water mound credits in amount and time that occur in defined streamflow points/reaches of measurement or compliance ex: gaging stations near confluence or state lines - b.
-Groundwater depletions to streamflow (above points of measurement or compliance ex: gaging stations near confluence or state lines)
+Irrigation diversions by canal, ditch, and pumping station that irrigate more than two (2) acres Diversions for non-irrigation uses greater than 50 Acre-feet Wasteway measurements, if available a.
+Imported water - mound credits in amount and time that occur in defined streamflow points/reaches of measurement or compliance - ex: gaging stations near confluence or state lines b.
+Groundwater depletions to streamflow (above points of measurement or compliance - ex: gaging stations near confluence or state lines)